 20. Keep Paper Dry Under Water

-A really fun water experiment for kids, this one just needs paper, a transparent bowl and a glass.
+A really fun science experiment with water for kids, this one just needs paper, a transparent bowl and a glass.
 Ask your children if they can keep a paper dry in water.

 Take up the challenge and show them how you can keep paper dry in water.
 Scrunch a sheet of paper and put it at the bottom of the glass.